 A drag boat racer will earn an average of $83,332.00 per year.

-Drag boat safety
+Drag boat safety regulations are strictly monitored

 The safety of drag boat drivers is always important, whether in competition or training activities, and is strictly monitored.